martijnbentum/E2ELD-cautious-fiesta/notes/baldey_syllables.md

 |words|2780||
 |syllables|2136|6718|

-2780 out 6718 syllables are stressed,
+2780 out 6718 syllables are stressed
-328 of the stressed syllables are from 1 syllable words (there are 328 1 syllable words) 1303 syllables types occur only once in the baldey dataset (1036 stressed)
+328 of the stressed syllables are from 1 syllable words (there are 328 1 syllable words)
+1303 syllables types occur only once in the baldey dataset (1036 stressed)

 ### word counts with n syllables